Siddharth-UPES/AI-Prototyping-Engineer/README.md

 - Modular and readable code (`app.py`)
 - Clear explanation of design choices

-📄 **Detailed implementation and explanation available in this repository**
+📄 **Detailed implementation and explanation available in this repository ** Task 1/Readme.md

 ---